Creating Custom Pandoc Readers in Lua

 end

-unsupported by the reader.
-Trying to modify such an extension via
+reader.
+Trying to modify such an extension via the command line

 Example: plain text reader